jf-lab/jflab/_posts/2018-01-25-new-website.md

 tags: misc
 visible: true
 ---
 Welcome to the new Frankland Lab website.
-If you're curious how we made it, you can check out our [GitHub page](https://github.com/jf-lab/franklandlab).
+It's still undergoing some changes so feel free to let us know if you see any problems via our [GitHub page](https://github.com/jf-lab/franklandlab).
+There, you can also see how this site was made.